wikagif/HowTo/Git/SetupGitBashDefaultDir.md

 ## SetupGitBashDefaultDir.md

 ### Objective
-This memo outlines how to set `D:/GitHub` as the default directory in Git Bash, ensuring that each session starts in this specified directory.
+This document outlines how to set `D:/GitHub` as the default directory in Git Bash, ensuring that each session starts in this specified directory.

 ### Steps to Configure Git Bash